 The competition will employ a two-stage process.
 Preproposals will be reviewed and approximately 80-90 full proposal invitations will be sent by October 1, 2015.

-The application website will be live on June 1, 2015.
 All applicants will be required to complete a web-based questionnaire assessing their eligibility to apply for this award.
 If eligibility criteria are met, applicants will be automatically directed to the web-based pre-proposal form.

 It is strongly recommended that potential applicants review the Request for Proposals prior to accessing the eligibility questionnaire.